Protein Chia Pudding

 A side shot of a glass jar of protein chia seed pudding before setting.

-Step 4: Refrigerate the chia seed pudding for 10 minutes.
-Give the pudding a good shake, then refrigerate for 2-3 more hours, or until the seeds are hydrated and have a pudding-like texture.
+Step 4: Refrigerate for 10 minutes.
+Give the pudding a good shake, then refrigerate for 2–3 more hours — or overnight — until the seeds are hydrated and the pudding has a thick, spoonable texture.

 A side shot of a hand holding a small jar of protein powder chia pudding .